Netra News: Response

 The Obaidul Quader exposé triggered a call for investigations from Transparency International Bangladesh, an anti-graft watchdog.
 The minister subsequently claimed that he had received the watches as gifts.

 In January 2020, Netra News published a report accusing Tabith Awal, a candidate of the opposition Bangladesh Nationalist Party in Dhaka mayoral elections, of failing to "disclose ownership of a foreign company in his affidavit to the Election Commission of Bangladesh."
-Following the publication of the report, AHM Shamsuddin Chowdhury Manik, a former justice of Supreme Court of Bangladesh, filed a petition to the high court challenging Awal’s candidacy.
+Following the publication of the report, AHM Shamsuddin Chowdhury Manik, a controversial justice of Supreme Court of Bangladesh, filed a petition to the high court challenging Awal’s candidacy.
 However, the high court rejected the petition and allowed Awal to contest in the election.